kruegge82/weclapp-php-sdk/README.md

 If you are not currently logged in to weclapp, you are using another browser or the AuthenticationToken was wrong you will get a response of `401 (Unauthorized)`.
+If you have insufficient privileges for the operation you will get a `403 (Forbidden)`.
 It is possible to disable
 the optimistic locking check by just omitting the `version` property, but doing this might accidentally overwrite changes done by another user in the